kesemsh/AlgoProject_Kruskal_Prim/README.txt

 Algorithms Course

-Name of student 1: Kesem Sharabi
-Name of student 2: Ofir Madar

 Detailed description of the purpose of the project:
 The aim of the project is to implement a number of solutions to the problem of finding a minimal spreading tree, to explore And analyze the differences between the different solutions.